[HISTORY: Adopted by the Annual Town Meeting of the Town of Shapleigh 3-9-2019 by Art. 6;Amendments noted where applicable.]

-Maintain the predominately rural character of the Town.
+To maintain the predominately rural character of the town.

-Allow growth of the residential population of the Town at a rate which would not impose an undue burden upon the provision of community services (including education, fire protection, road maintenance, waste disposal, health services and welfare) and which would be compatible with the orderly and gradual expansion of said services.
+To allow growth of the residential population of the town at a rate which would not impose an undue burden upon the provision of community services (including education, fire protection, road maintenance, waste disposal, health services and welfare) and which would be compatible with the orderly and gradual expansion of said services.

-During the most current review of the tax base for 2013, the education system accounts for 67.47% of the cost to taxpayers.
-The figure calculated per child per year for 2012-2013 in RSU No. 57 is $10,388.
-Although the number of children enrolled in the school system is not expected to rise in the next several years, the cost to Shapleigh taxpayers continues to have a slight increase each year.
-The most recent figures of cost increase to taxpayers projected for the year 2014-2015 is 3.72%, creating a cost per child of $10,774.
-With this figure it is apparent that any household with even one child would be an impact since there are not enough property taxes derived from the average house to generate enough money to pay for one child's education.
-Therefore, the Growth Ordinance system must calculate growth in such a way as to assure the Town can fund education at the current levels and those of the future.
+During the most current review of the tax base for 2018, the education system accounts for 66.75% of the cost to taxpayers.
+The figure calculated per child per year for 2016-2017 in RSU No. 57 is $12,675.42.
+Although the number of children enrolled in the school system is not expected to rise dramatically in the next several years, the cost to Shapleigh taxpayers continues to have a slight increase each year.
+The most recent figures of cost increase to taxpayers for the school year 2016-2017 is 4.63%.
+The percent of the total cost of RSU No. 57 that Shapleigh taxpayers currently pay is 15.69%.
+With this figure, it is apparent that any household with even one child would be an impact since there are not enough property taxes derived from the average house to generate enough money to pay for one child's education.
+Therefore, the growth ordinance system must calculate growth in such a way as to assure the town can fund education at the current levels and those of the future.

-Guide Shapleigh's expansion so that the annual increase in population and dwelling units shall not exceed the average rate of population and housing growth which occurred within the subregion.
-During this time period, 2010 through 2014, there is no census data, but the number of single-family dwellings permitted in the Town has steadily increased from three in 2010, five in 2011, seven in 2012 to 15 in 2013.
+To guide Shapleigh's expansion so that the annual increase in population and dwelling units shall not exceed the average rate of population and housing growth which occurred within the subregion.
+During this time period, 2010 thru 2018, there is no census data but the number of single-family dwellings permitted in the Town has steadily increased from three in 2010, to 16 in 2018.
 With the current projected need for housing, the maximum annual number of growth permits should remain unchanged at 34 dwelling units.

 The procedure for applicants shall be as follows: